 In the United States of America, the Center for the Polyurethane Industry (CPI) Ventilation Research Task Force performed experiments on chemical emissions during and following polyurethane spray foam applications (Wood, 2013; Wood, 2014).
 Air monitoring was conducted under controlled environmental conditions in a ventilated area during application of the generic formulations.
 Ventilation rates were 10.4 air changes per hour (ACH) for all formulations, 233 ACH for the low and medium density formulations and 598 ACH for the medium density formulation.
 Samples were taken in various sessions about 15 minutes after begin of spraying and 30 minutes after application.
 Personal sampling was performed for the applicator and additional stationary sampling in the area.
-The highest concentration detected during spraying was $550 \ \mu g/m^3$ for pMDI (Medium Density High Pressure Formulation - 233 ACH).
+The highest concentration detected during spraying was 550 μ g/m3 for pMDI (Medium Density High Pressure Formulation - 233 ACH).

 Puscasu et al. conducted a comparative field study on MDI aerosols with an optimized CIP 10M device and an impinger technique as a reference (Puscasu et al., 2015).
-For the tests MDI based insulation foam was sprayed on two plywood panels (1.2 x 2.4 m) in a small test room (3.1 x 4.0 X 2.3 m) over three different days.
+For the tests MDI based insulation foam was sprayed on two plywood panels ($1.2 \times 2.4 \text{ m}$) in a small test room ($3.1 \times 4.0 \times 2.3 \text{ m}$) over three different days.
 The measured concentrations of monomeric MDI were in the range from 0.03 to 0.09 mg/m3 and ranged from 0.03 to 0.075 mg/m3 for MDI oligomers.
 The results provided by the CIP 10M were about 14 % lower than those of the impinger.

-The same working group also compared another sampling device (ASSET EZ4 NCO) with the impinger method as the reference in namely the same test setting as described above

-(spraying of MDI based foam on two plywood panels of 1.2 x 2.4 m size, using same procedures as in a normal working day) (Puscasu et al., 2015).
+The same working group also compared another sampling device (ASSET EZ4 NCO) with the impinger method as the reference in namely the same test setting as described above (spraying of MDI based foam on two plywood panels of 1.2 x 2.4 m size, using same procedures as in a normal working day) (Puscasu et al., 2015).
 The concentrations measured with the impinger method were in the range from 0.02 to 0.08 mg/m3 for MDI monomers and ranged from 0.02 to 0.04 mg/m3 for the oligomers.
 The ASSET EZ4 NCO device was found to significantly underestimate the MDI levels.

-Table 30 gives an overview of the levels of inhalation exposure during spray foam applications as described above.
+Table 31 gives an overview of the levels of inhalation exposure during spray foam applications as described above.

-Table 30: Overview of inhalation exposure l levels to MDI in spray foam applications ((in μg/m3)
+Table 31: Overview of inhalation exposure levels to MDI in spray foam applications (in μg/m3)

-CSRs (IFA, 2010) 90 th percentile HSE UK (Crespo and Galan, 1999) (Lesage et al., 2007) (Roberge et al., 2009) (Puscasu et al., 2015) (Puscasu et al., 2015) 6-29 LOQ 0.03- 200 10-570 (sprayer) 1-408 (helper) 7-2050 (personal, monomers) 10-870 (personal, oligomers) 11-591 (MDI) 3-330 (MDI oligomers) 30-90 20-80
+CSRs (IFA, 2010) 90 th percentile HSE UK (Crespo and Galan, 1999) (Puscasu et al., 2015) (Puscasu et al., 2015) 6-29 LOQ 0.03- 200 10-570 (sprayer) 1-408 (helper) 7-2050 (personal, monomers) 10-870 (personal, oligomers) 11-591 (MDI) 3-330 (MDI oligomers) 30-90 20-80